 A Snimon fired its Twin Sickles at her, but she moved away and the purple beams sliced into the wall, leaving a small crack.
 She sneered gleefully and thrust two of her legs into it, opening it enough for her to crash through.
 She landed in another room and watched the Roachmon and others clamber to come after her, hopelessly becoming caught between each other in the hole.
-"Fools," she cackled.
-"You're as stupid as humans!"
+"Fools," she cackled, "you're as stupid as humans!"

 "Who is there?" a low voice demanded.
-Arukenimon looked in front of her and saw a statue of a sphinx sitting in an alcove in the wall, its glowing eyes trained on her and it gave a low growl.
+Arukenimon looked in front of her and saw a statue of a sphinx sitting in an alcove in the wall, its glowing eyes trained on her as it gave a low growl.
 "You are forbidden from this place," it said.
 "Away with you!"